Croke Park beckons as Katie Taylor eyes ‘biggest’ bout in women’s boxing history

-Katie Taylor reaffirmed her desire for a rematch with Amanda Serrano in Dublin after comfortably beating Argentina’s Karen Elizabeth Carbajal at Wembley Arena.
+BRAY'S Katie Taylor reaffirmed her desire for a rematch with Amanda Serrano in Dublin after comfortably beating Argentina’s Karen Elizabeth Carbajal at Wembley Arena on Saturday night.

 Taylor paid tribute to her travelling fans who had made the trip to Wembley, adding: “They’re amazing.
 Thank you so much everyone.